Medical news June 22: Fear of heat shock and acute kidney failure due to lack of water

 Heat stroke is when the body temperature rises uncontrollably.
 At that time, the blood vessels dilate, reducing the amount of blood supplied to organs in the body such as the heart, liver, and lungs.

 When dehydrated, blood tends to condense.
 At the same time, the body also loses electrolytes, the concentration of electrolytes changes, affecting neurotransmitters in general.
-From there, it causes fatigue, drowsiness, headaches, symptoms manifest in all organs.
+From there, causing fatigue, drowsiness, headaches, symptoms manifest in all organs.

-In particular, with the respiratory tract, the patient may have breathing disorders, apnea.
-With circulation, symptoms may include rapid heart rate.
+In particular, with the respiratory tract, the patient may have breathing disorders and apnea.
+With the circulation, symptoms may include rapid heart rate.

 Some patients even suffer from arrhythmia.
-When in heat shock, the body lacks oxygen and nutrients, leading to metabolic disorders, acute kidney failure, liver failure, and multiple organ failure.
+When suffering from heat stroke, the body lacks oxygen and nutrients, leading to metabolic disorders, acute kidney failure, liver failure, and multiple organ failure.

 If not treated promptly, within 30 minutes, the patient is at risk of dying.
-If he survives, he will have many sequelae.
+If he survives, he will be left with many sequelae.
 If he receives timely emergency care, the patient can avoid sequelae.

 Distinguishing between heatstroke and sunstroke